kartikey2807/Bike-Classification-1RT700/README.md

 # Bike Classification || 1RT700
-Given weather parameters like temperature, wind speed, dew, etc., plot trends and predict **'demand for bike usage'**.
+Given weather parameters like temperature, wind speed, dew, etc., plot trends and predict **'demand for bike usage'**
 Add SMOTE and Feature expansion to reduce model bias and better fit the training dataset.
 Report precision, recall,
 and f1-score to compare model performance.
-Regression model with ```feature expansion``` was observed to perform
+Regression model with `feature expansion` was observed to perform
-better than models like vanilla regression and ```SMOTE-regression```.
-To replicate the results, clone the repository, then
+better than models like `vanilla` regression and `SMOTE` regression.
+To replicate the results, git clone the repository,
-execute the `model.py` file.
+and run the `modey.py` file.

 ---
 **Observations**